ournetworks/ournetworks.ca/README.md

 ## License & Copyright

-Copyright (C) 2018 garrying, dcwalk
+Copyright (C) 2018 garrying, dcwalk, patcon

 Ournetworks.ca **code** at [ournetworks/ournetworks.ca](https://github.com/ournetworks/ournetworks.ca/) is licensed under a [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl.html).
 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, version 3.0.
 A copy is distributed with the code at [`LICENSE.md`](./LICENSE.md).